 Kidney & Diabetes

 Lawrence, Braden J; Petersen, Emily L; Riches, Wayne G; and Pfeiffer, David C, "Clinical Course of a Patient With Kidney Failure Due to Isolated Bilateral Renal Extramedullary Plasmacytomas."
 (2018).
-All Publications.
+Journal Articles and Abstracts.
 214.